GabrielGT01/delivery_time_fastapi_githubaction/README.md

 # 📦 Delivery Time Prediction App

 A machine learning-powered web application that predicts food delivery times based on various factors.
-Built with FastAPI, Docker, and deployed using GitHub Actions to AWS services like ECR, ECS, and EC2.
+Built with FastAPI, Docker, and deployed using GitHub Actions to AWS services like ECR, ECS.

 ---